Tech-Dex/bme680-server/README.md

 - server: The service that reads data from the BME680 sensor and writes it to InfluxDB.
 - influxdb: The InfluxDB database.
 - grafana: The Grafana service for visualizing the data.
+- telegraf: The Telegraf service for collecting system metrics.
+Custom exec for rpi temp (Optional)

 ### 4. Configure Grafana
 Once the containers are running, you can access Grafana at http://localhost:3000.
 Follow these steps to configure it: